tarantool/doc/doc/2.0/sql_reference/index.rst

 .. image:: image_31.png

-UNION, EXCEPT, and INTERSECT are collectively called "set operators" or "table operators".
+UNION, EXCEPT, and INTERSECT are collectively called \"set operators\" or
+\"table operators\".

-a UNION b means "take rows which occur in a OR b".
+a UNION b means \"take rows which occur in a OR b\".

-a EXCEPT b means "take rows which occur in a AND NOT b".
+a EXCEPT b means \"take rows which occur in a AND NOT b\".

-a INTERSECT b means "take rows which occur in a AND b".
+a INTERSECT b means \"take rows which occur in a AND b\".

 Duplicate rows are eliminated unless ALL is specified.

-The select-statements may be chained: SELECT ...
+The select-statements may be chained: ``SELECT ...
 SELECT ...
-SELECT ...;
+SELECT ...;``

 Each select-statement must result in the same number of columns.